What is Philosophy?

 - What is the best model for government and social organization?

 - Are our thoughts and actions free or are they determined by prior events?

 Studying Philosophy is beneficial in itself and can also help you to achieve your college and career goals.

 Some benefits of studying Philosophy include:

 All Bachelor’s degrees offered by IU Southeast requires a minimum of 120 credit hours and a minimum of 30 credit hours of upper-level coursework (300-level or above).
 View your potential course schedule options for each semester by clicking on the link below.
-Students are encouraged to work with an academic advisor to apply dual credit or transfer credits and find your ideal pathway to complete you degree on time.
+Students are encouraged to work with an academic advisor to apply for dual credit or transfer credits and find your ideal pathway to complete your degree on time.